pmuir/blinkr/README.md

 *analysed*, and then passed to the report for *transformation* and rendering.
 Additional sections may *appended* to the report.

-To add extensions to blinkr, you need to define a custom pipeline:
+To add extensions to blinkr, you need to define a custom pipeline.
+The pipeline is defined in a ruby file (e.g. `blinkr.rb`)

 ````
 require 'acme/spellcheck'